"The free consent of the horse gives better results than any remedies through which we try to constrain him." — Salomon de la Broue

 When we first brought her home we quickly found out she had minimal if any dental care previously, she was unable to eat hay or grain and would only eat soft grass.
 She also had damage from poor saddle fit, bleeding open saddle wounds that left behind white marks once they healed.
 But despite all of this she was a reliable, patient, and as stoic as ever.
 Candy is just one of those horses that doesn't tell you when she is in pain.
 Her performance and health eventually show signs, but it's hard to ever know with her.
 She just happens to be a horse that won the genetic lottery and was able to cope with her lifestyle without it physically and mentally ruining her.

 Candy is a very straight forward horse under saddle, and I mean that literally and figuratively.
-She's incredibly tolerant and willing when the job is a job she knows well, but we've discovered she is definitely a mare of routine.
+She's incredibly tolerant and willing when the job is a job she knows well.
 Anything out of the normal takes some time to get used to, but that's okay.
 Having a horse like Candy is a rare find.
-A horse that is going strong at twenty plus, works hard, takes care of riders, and has no notable vices or physical restrictions.
-We are very blessed to have such a wondereful horse.
+She's an excellent teacher and so reliable.
+We are very blessed to have such a wonderful horse.

 1998 Sorrel QH/Appendix Gelding

-Fast forward half a year later and Chili Dog is now Cash, and he has recovered at an amazing rate.
-His body and mind have taken a toll from the long years of hard work and poor care.
-But he is such a different horse now.
+Thankfully Cash recovered at an amazing rate.
+His body and mind have taken a toll from the long years of hard work and poor care, but he is such a different horse now.
 Full of life and desire to please.
 My students have nick named him "Saint Cash" and absolutely adore him..

 Docs Magnolia River aka "River"